Canon 5D Mark II versus Canon G9 X Mark II

 - More modern: Reflects 8 years and 3 months of technical progress since the 5D Mark II launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (10 points each).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.
+If the count of individual advantages (bullet points above) is taken as a guide, the G9X Mark II emerges as the winner of the match-up (12 : 10 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 5D Mark II and the G9X Mark II in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why expert reviews are important.
 The table below summarizes the assessments of some of the best known camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.